Worming and Kittens: Common worms and how to treat them

 Hookworms are blood suckers that live in the intestines of kittens and cats.
 Kittens can be infected by:

-• Ingesting larvae from the environment that hatch out of eggs from the faeces of an infected cat
+• Ingesting larvae that have hatched from hookworm eggs shed in the faeces of an infected cat.
+This often occurs during grooming

-• Larvae from the soil infecting through the skin
+• Larvae from the soil burrowing through the kitten's skin

 Other worms

-Kittens can also be infected by heartworm and lungworms, and the health consequences of these parasites can be severe, so prevention is key.
+Kittens can also be infected by heartworm and lungworms and the health consequences of these parasites can be severe.
+This means that prevention is key.

-In contrast to dogs, kittens are not born with worm larvae already present in their gut, but they can contract them from their mother’s milk.
-Because of this risk, worming treatment should begin from a young age.
+In contrast to dogs, kittens are not born with worm larvae already present in their gut, but they can contract them from their mother's milk.
+Because of this risk, deworming treatment should begin from a young age.
+MilbemaxTM is a small, convenient tablet that can be given from 6 weeks of age and protects against all the major intestinal worms.

-Some worming treatments can begin once kittens are six weeks old.
-Once your kitten is 9 weeks of age they can start on monthly Advocate® which will then continue to control intestinal nematode worms, and in addition: fleas, heartworm and lungworms.
+Once your kitten is 9 weeks old, they can start on monthly AdvocateTM which will then continue to control intestinal nematode worms, and will protect against fleas, heartworm and lungworms.
+Good flea control also helps to prevent flea tapeworm.

 Share On